mjdhasan/01-TAXONOMY-FILES/README.md

 # [1] TAXONOMY FILES

-[Note - The Library is a collation of all taxonomy projects]
+The initial focus of the OS-SFT project is the creation of a library of taxonomy files, for a variety of sustainability disclosure frameworks and other initiatives, in human and machine readable format.
+The below tables offer a summary of the taxonomies reviewed, which can also be viewed in the Project: [Taxonomy & Mappings Library](https://github.com/orgs/FD-SustainableFinance/projects/2).

 ## Single Taxonomies
-OS-SFT Service and Delivery Partner First Derivative has undertaken initial research and taxonomy analysis in relation to the following ESG disclosure regimes and regulations.
-Note that several of these regimes are at the proposal stage only and have not yet been finalised by the relevant bodies.
+The first set of taxonomies, relate to individual ESG disclosure regimes and regulations.
+Note that several of these frameworks are at the proposal stage only and have not yet been finalised by the relevant bodies.
+Details can also be viewed in Batch 1 of the [Taxonomy & Mappings Library](https://github.com/orgs/FD-SustainableFinance/projects/2).

 |Taxonomy|Type|Stage|Date of Latest Update|Taxonomy Model Source|
 |--------|----|-----|---------------------|---------------------|